 As these cushions wear down, the bones can rub against each other more, leading to stiffness, inflammation, and pain.
 While this process happens to many people as they get older, the symptoms and severity can vary widely.
 Understanding what’s happening inside your spine is the first step toward finding effective ways to manage the pain and get back to your life.

-How DJD Breaks Down Your Joints
+How DJD Affects Your Spinal Joints

 Think of the discs in your spine as tiny shock absorbers.
 When they’re healthy, they’re plump and cushiony, allowing your spine to bend and twist without any trouble.
 With DJD, these discs lose moisture and shrink.
 This reduces the space between your vertebrae, causing them to rub together.
 Your body might respond by creating small, bony growths called bone spurs (osteophytes) to try and stabilize the joint.